Greek Orange Phyllo Cake (Portokalopita)

 Why do I have to boil the oranges?

-The purpose of this step is to remove the bitterness from the white part of the rind – if you skip this (and there are some recipes that do) then the cake will be bitter.
-I have tried making this cake without boiling them and it actually turned out really well without a trace of bitterness.
+The purpose of this step is to remove the bitterness from the white part of the rind – if you skip this (and there are some recipes that do) then the cake has the potential to be bitter.
+I have tried and tested making this cake without boiling them and it actually turned out really well without a trace of bitterness.
 It all depends on the oranges - the thinner the pith is the less bitterness you will get.
-Another option if you decide not to boil them is peeling them and removing the pith and seeds of the oranges.
+Another option if you decide not to boil them is zesting the oranges, th peeling them and removing the pith and seeds of the oranges.
+Then just adding the flesh and zest to the food processor.
 The oranges add loads of flavour and add texture to this cake.
 I have yet to try this cake with just orange juice myself but I have had others try it with just the juice of the oranges - approx ½ cup of freshly squeezed orange juice.

 What goes in Orange Cake